Manjuyod – Negros Oriental

 One way in getting to Manjuyod is by a Ceres Bus.
-Riding a bus will take about one hour and half from Dumaguete City and will cost about Php 85.00 for air conditioned rides while regular non-air conditioned bus will cost about Php 75.00 only.
+Riding a bus will take about one hour and a half from Dumaguete City and will cost about Php 85.00 for air-conditioned rides while the regular non-air conditioned bus will cost about Php 75.00 only.
 Another way in getting to Manjuyod is via a V-hire (van for hire).
 Traveling time will only take about an hour and a half as well from Dumaguete but will only cost about Php 70.00.

 Brief History of Manjuyod

 The history of this municipality in Oriental Negros dates back to the time when Spaniards came.
 It is one of the places where people chose to settle after where they initially lived became very crowded.
 It actually got its name from the early inhabitants.

 Tourist Spots and places of Interest in Manjuyod

 Practically, if you are one of those people who love to visit and experience original culture and traditions in the Philippines, then this municipality certainly has to be on your list.
 When it comes to tourism, Manjuyod definitely has a lot offer.
 Tourism is their main source of revenue.
 The white sand bar has become quite a magnet for tourism.
 These remarkable features have certainly made Manjuyod stand out, and one of the most sought-after destinations by many visitors of Negros Oriental.
 The white sandbar is a narrow beach over six-kilometer at the lowest tide.
 It is breathtaking and it is one of those natural features that will remain in your mind for a very long time if you happen to see them.
 When it comes to delicacies, basically, you will be spoiled for choice.
 The place has been known for its great sea food delicacies fresh from the ocean.